Hypnotherapy with a Licensed Therapist in Minneapolis–St. Paul

 How Clinical Hypnosis Works

-Some patterns persist because they were learned experientially.
+Some patterns persist because they were learned experientially, through repetition, emotion, and lived experience rather than through conscious thought.

 Clinical Hypnosis allows us to work more directly with these conditioned responses.
 In a focused, relaxed, and natural trance state, emotional and behavioral patterns become more accessible and flexible.